-Here you can find your local sports clubs, locations of inclusive sports clubs in Surrey, information about Clubmark accreditation and links to training for sports club coaches.
+Here you can find information about Clubmark accreditation and links to training for sports club coaches.

 Sports club development

 To provide the best sporting opportunities for its members, a club should be constantly seeking to improve, whether this be through facility development, coaching development, increasing volunteers or attracting new members into the club.

 Clubmark is a nationally recognised club development scheme that has been developed and is being actively promoted by Sport England and each sport's National Governing Body.

 Clubmark recognises clubs with junior sections that meet high quality standards and have succeeded in meeting a number of criteria that are identified as being essential for a high quality club.
 A safeguarding and child protection leaflet is available for clubs, upon request.

 If you do not have a Clubmark licence, contact firstname.lastname@example.org and we will be able to guide you through Clubmark Accreditation via Active Surrey.

 County and national participants can also benefit from FACS or FANS scheme.
 For more information on FACS, please see the sports funding page.